 The Cathedral City Police Department started its K-9 unit in 1986.
-Since the program started 11 German Shepherds have been “employed” by Cathedral City, and now we have our second Belgian Malinois.
+Since the program started 11 German Shepherds and Belgian Malinois have been “employed” by Cathedral City.
 The Police Department has been authorized two positions for Police K-9 handler.
+The Police Department does not currently have a K-9 unit.

-Officer Jeffrey Bird has been a police officer for 12 years.
+Officer Jeffrey Bird was the last K-9 Officer.
 He became a K-9 handler in April 2016 with his new K-9 partner, Robi.

 The purpose of utilizing a police K-9 enables police to locate suspects in a more efficient manner.
 The K-9 can alert on a concealed suspect much more quickly than a human being, giving both the K-9 and the officer time to react.
 Along with tracking suspects K-9’s are used for detecting narcotics and explosives.
 The K-9 can also chase after a running suspect and capture him/her much more quickly than an officer can.
 The use of K-9s also reduces the amount of injuries received by Officers who might have to physically fight with suspects.
 Many times a suspect will surrender without a fight just from the presence of a police dog.